sereigh/Project-Catwalk/README.md

 1. Clone repository.
 2. From within the root directory:

 ``
 npm install
 ``
 3. From within the root directory:

 ``
 npm start
 ``
 4. View in browser:

 ``
 http://localhost:3000
 ``

 ### Operation

--Type any phrase to search the product's questions and answers for more information.
+-Type any phrase to search the product's questions and answers for related information.
 This will highlight the keywords and filter the results.

 -Clicking any question will expand the panel to reveal it's corresponding answers list.